+Pension Benefits Table

-Name Plan Name Pension Benefits Table Present Value of Accumulated Benefit (1) (\$) Payments During Last Fiscal Year (\$)
+Name Plan Name Number of Years of Credited Service (1) (#) Present Value of Accumulated Benefit (1) (\$) Payments During Last Fiscal Year (\$)

-Number of Years of Credited Service (1) (#) (\$)
+Kenneth Vecchione - - - - -

 Robert Sarver - - - - -

 Dale Gibbons - - - - -

-Daniel Myers SERP 16 1,881,519 -

-James Lundy - - - - -
+James Haught - - - - -

-Merrill Wall - - - - -
+Daniel Myers SERP 17 2,032,990 - -

-(1) The figures shown are determined as of the plan's measurement date during 2016 under FASB ASC Topic 715, Retirement Benefits, for purposes of our audited financial statements.
-For the discount rate and other assumptions used for this purpose, please refer to Note 19, Employee Benefit Plans in the Notes to Consolidated Financial Statements attached to the Annual Report on Form 10-K for the year ended December 31, 2016.
+(1) The figures shown are determined as of the plan's measurement date during 2017 under FASB ASC Topic 715, Retirement Benefits, for purposes of our audited financial statements.
+For the discount rate and other assumptions used for this purpose, please refer to Note 19, Employee Benefit Plans in the Notes to Consolidated Financial Statements attached to the Annual Report on Form 10-K for the year ended December 31, 2017.

-Grants of Plan-Based Awards During 2016
+Grants of Plan-Based Awards During 2017

-The following table contains information about estimated payouts under non-equity incentive plans and long-term equity incentive awards made to each NEO during 2016.
-No stock options were granted to NEOs in 2016.
+The following table contains information about estimated payouts under non-equity incentive plans and long-term equity incentive awards made to each NEO during 2017.
+No stock options were granted to NEOs in 2017.

-- "ABP" is the annual incentive cash award payable pursuant to our 2016 Annual Bonus Plan. - "PSUs" are performance-based stock unit awards subject to performance-based vesting. - "RSAs" are restricted stock awards subject to time-based vesting and, for Messrs.
-Sarver, Gibbons, Myers, and Lundy, have a performance condition.
+- "ABP" is the annual incentive cash award payable pursuant to our 2017 Annual Bonus Plan. - "PSUs" are performance-based stock unit awards subject to performance-based vesting. - "RSAs" are restricted stock awards subject to time-based vesting and a performance condition.